exercism/javascript/exercises/concept/assembly-line/.docs/instructions.md

 ### 3. Check if a value is an object

-Implement the `isObject` function, that should check if the value is actually an object (so not null)
+Implement the `isObject` function, that should check if the value is actually an object, not null.

 ```javascript
 isObject({greeting:"Hello"})